srfie714692358/smart-translator/ROADMAP.md

 - [x] Learn redux
 - [x] Learn framer-motion
 - [x] Decide what settings the extension will have
+- [x] I remade the structure of project.
+- [x] I made the config types and config slice.
 - [-] Write settings form in options page
+- [-] I made some part of options page, but it's not complete.
+- [ ] connect store to Storage api of extension.
+- [ ] The ROADMAP.md and README.md files need update.
+The structure of project, used libraries, etc should add.

 ---